Biden and Xi are meeting in San Francisco, seeking better US-China relations despite tough issues

 The outcome of the talks between two leaders who have known each other for decades could have far-reaching implications for an anxious world that is grappling with global economic cross currents from the pandemic, wars in the Middle East and Europe, upcoming elections in Taiwan and more.

-The two presidents are in California for the annual Asia-Pacific Economic Cooperation forum, but they will be meeting one-on-one at Filoli Estate, a country house and museum about 25 miles (40 kilometers) south of San Francisco, according to three senior administration officials.
+They are in California for the annual Asia-Pacific Economic Cooperation forum, but the two leaders will be meeting one-on-one at Filoli Estate, a country house and museum about 25 miles (40 kilometers) south of San Francisco, according to three senior administration officials.
 The officials requested anonymity to discuss the location, which had not yet been confirmed by the White House or the Chinese government due to tight security.

 Both men are seeking to show the world that while the U.S. and China are economic competitors, they are not locked in a winner-take-all faceoff.